-Matters scheduled for consideration at this meeting are (1) the election of ten directors, (2) the approval of a proposed amendment to the Company's certificate of incorporation relating to the Company's rights with respect to common stock held by foreign persons, (3) the approval of a proposed amendment to the USEC Inc. 1999 Employee Stock Purchase Plan, and (4) the ratification of the appointment of the Company's independent auditors.
+Matters scheduled for consideration at this meeting are (1) the election of ten directors, (2) the approval of a proposed amendment to the Company's certificate of incorporation relating to the Company's rights with respect to common stock held by foreign persons, and (3) the ratification of the appointment of the Company's independent auditors.
 The meeting will also provide an opportunity to review with you USEC's business during the year ended December 31, 2007.

 Your vote is important no matter how many shares you own.
 We encourage you to vote your shares today.
 You may vote by completing and returning the enclosed proxy card in the postage-paid envelope provided or by using telephone or Internet voting systems.
-If you do attend the meeting and desire to vote in person, you may do so even though you have previously submitted your
+If you do attend the meeting and desire to vote in person, you may do so even though you have previously submitted your proxy.